nkabir/praxis/eclipse-juno/post.md

 Follow the remaining instructions and you'll have Mercurial support in Eclipse.

-## Python Plugin
+## Scripting Languages

+Note that you should create a separate installation specifically for scripting languages.

 Python support has been integrated into the Aptana Studio Plugin.
 It's open source and available at [http://www.aptana.com](http://www.aptana.com).